-Let’s look at my hero block copy as an example.
+Let’s look at my hero block as an example.
 While I offer many marketing services, writing copy and developing a marketing plan through strategy drives results.
-“Grow your business with great marketing,” states the result a client can expect when they partner with me.
-The next line adds detail on how your business will grow with “Smart Strategies” and “Clear Copy.”
+“Grow your business with great marketing” states the result a client can expect when they partner with me.
+The following line explains how your business will grow with “Smart Strategies” and “Clear Copy.”

 For the image, if possible, show your potential prospect engaging with your product or service.
 You can also show the look of success or transition that happens when using your product or service.

 For example, an HVAC company restores heating and air in a home, making it comfortable inside again.
-Instead of showing a picture of the HVAC unit outside the house, use a family photo inside their home having fun together, comfortably.
+Instead of showing a picture of the HVAC unit outside the house, show a family inside their home, having fun together comfortably.

 Write a Strong Call to Action

 What’s a strong call to action (CTA)?
 It’s a short phrase that encourages people to take action and that next step to do business with you.
 A strong call to action is written in an active voice and removes any vagueness or questions.